hydrogeohc/Scipy_2024_TS/README.md

 # Scipy_2024_TS

-This repository includes the codes and paper for the SciPy conference 2024 in Tacoma, WA 2024.
+This repository includes the codes and virtual poster for the SciPy conference 2024 in Tacoma, WA 2024.

 # Time Series Models for Energy Consumption Forecasting